ccchallenge-org/ccchallenge-lean/.github/ISSUE_TEMPLATE/new_result_request.md

 A description, ideally with some reference to the informal version of the conjecture, for instance a to a website, paper or book.

 Ideally, please add all references to [https://ccchallenge.org/](https://ccchallenge.org/) and refer to them by doing, e.g. `https://ccchallenge.org/#BohmSontacchi1978`.

 ### Choose either option
 - [ ] I plan on working on the statement
 - [ ] I plan on working on the proof
-- [ ] This issue is up for grabs: someone else can add the statement
-- [ ] This issue is up for grabs: someone else can add the proof
+- [ ] This issue is up for grabs